Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Required

-Commercial operators required to carry $100,000 minimum liability insurance through WSDOT.
-Most commercial operators carry $1 million coverage.
-Seattle film permits require $2 million.
+Washington requires $100,000 minimum liability insurance for commercial drone operations registered with WSDOT.
+This is in addition to FAA requirements.
+Most commercial operators carry $1 million to satisfy client contracts.
+Seattle film permits require $2 million liability coverage.

 6